 Legal Ref.
-Appli- cable to: AUDIT PROCEDURES Performed by and Date Workpaper Index Ket.
-ALL 1.
-Test government fees to determine if they were adopted correctly. a.
+Appli- cable to: AUDIT PROCEDURES Performed by and Date Workpaper Index Cities: 10-9a-510 Counties: 17-27a-509 ALL Test government fees to determine if they were adopted correctly. a.
 Obtain a schedule of government fees. b.
 Inquire if there are any fees that are not included in the schedule of fees. c.
 Review the minutes and verify that the entity's fees were approved by the governing body.
-2. Select 4 fees from the schedule of fees and perform the following tests (The selection of fees should exclude fees charged in an enterprise fund although the auditor should review transfers from the enterprise fund to ensure they comply with statute, see ch 2 B. a.
+Sample 4 fees from the schedule of fees and perform the following tests (the purpose of this test is to identify deficiencies in how an entity establishes and tracks fee revenue and expense.
+A particular concern are inappropriately implemented taxes that an entity calls a fee - see Auditor Alert 2018-03 and V1 Oil v Utah State Tax Commission (1997). a.
 Are the revenues and expenses tracked for each specific service or regulatory activity for which the fees are charged? b.
 If fee revenue is in excess of expenses does the entity track those excess revenues to only be used for the intended purpose of the fee in subsequent years? c.
-Was a reasonable methodology used to calculate the fee? and Date Index
+Was a reasonable methodology used to calculate the fee?
+For Municipalities and Counties, review the entity's compliance with building permit and plan review fee limitations. a.
+An entity may not impose or collect a fee that exceeds the reasonable cost of processing the application or issuing the permit (See Auditor Alert 2022-01). b.
+When considering fee revenue vs expenditures if indirect costs were included, did the entity 1) provide reasonably documentation for allocation methods? c.
+Did the entity use a proper function code for transparency (101300 or 101701)?